 After approximately 10 minutes of walking, you’ll come to a junction where you will turn left to continue on the Sealy Tarns track.
 The right path goes to a small viewpoint of the moraine known as Kea Point.

-Soon after joining onto the Sealy Tarns track, you’ll begin your long, steep ascent.
+Soon after joining the Sealy Tarns track, you'll begin your long, steep ascent.
 This is fairly monotonous, as you walk up the 2200 vertical wooden steps to the tarns.

 The track is fairly exposed, which means it’s important to be prepared for bad weather.
 On a clear day, you can break up the monotony by turning around and admiring the increasingly better view behind you.

-After about an hour, and 2220 steps later, you’ll have arrived at the Sealy Tarns.
+After about an hour, and 2220 steps later, you'll have arrived at the Sealy Tarns.
 This is a wooden bench here which is great for relaxing and enjoying the views.
+Its the perfect place to enjoy a picnic with views of Mount Cook!

-If you have time, I’d highly recommend continuing on for the Mueller Hut route.
+If you have time, I'd highly recommend continuing on for the Mueller Hut route.
 This is one of my favourite alpine hikes in New Zealand and definitely worth the overnight stay too.
-Read the full guide to the Mueller Hut hike here.

 Sealy Tarns Reflections